DataDog/datadogpy/doc/source/index.rst

 Initialization
 ==============

 :mod:`datadog` must be initialized with :meth:`datadog.initialize`.
-An API key and an app key are required.
-These can be passed explicitly to :meth:`datadog.initialize` or defined as environment variables ``DATADOG_API_KEY`` and ``DATADOG_APP_KEY`` respectively.
+An API key and an app key are required unless you intend to use only the :class:`~datadog.dogstatsd.base.DogStatsd` client.
+The keys can be passed explicitly to :meth:`datadog.initialize` or defined as environment variables ``DATADOG_API_KEY`` and ``DATADOG_APP_KEY`` respectively.

 Here's an example where the statsd host and port are configured as well::